Communications Satellite, Telstar

-Telstar was one the most significant communications satellites of the early space age.
+Telstar was one of the most significant communications satellites of the early space age.
 It raised an important policy question: Should communications satellites be operated and controlled by private corporations or under government auspices?
-The United States chose government direction and create two new institutions, COMSAT and INTELSAT, to develop satellite communcations, an arrangement that lasted for more than two decades.
+The United States chose government direction and created two new institutions, COMSAT and INTELSAT, to develop satellite communcations, an arrangement that lasted for more than two decades.

 This Telstar is a backup spacecraft to Telstar 1 and 2 (launched respectively in 1962 and 1963), transferred from the National Museum of American History to the Museum in 2006.